flu-crew/smot/paper/paper.md

 smot sample para select-swine.tre --scale=4 --factor-by-capture="(swine|human)" \
   --min-tips=3 --keep="swine" --seed=42 > select-swine-para-sample.tre
 ```
+\normalsize

 # Availability

-`smot` is available on PyPi and the source is hosted on GitHub at https://github.com/flu-crew/smot.
-Additional documentation is available in the Flu Crew documentation page (https://flu-crew.github.io/docs/).
+`smot` is available on PyPi and the source is hosted on GitHub at <https://github.com/flu-crew/smot>.
+Additional documentation is available in the Flu Crew documentation page (<https://flu-crew.github.io/docs/>).

 # Acknowledgements

 We gratefully acknowledge pork producers, swine veterinarians, and laboratories for participating in the USDA Influenza A Virus in Swine Surveillance System and publicly sharing sequences.
-This work was supported in part by: the U.S. Department of Agriculture (USDA) Agricultural Research Service [ARS project number 5030-32000-231-000-D]; the U.S. Department of Agriculture (USDA) Animal and Plant Health Inspection Service [ARS project number 5030-32000-231-080-I]; the National Institute of Allergy and Infectious Diseases, National Institutes of Health, Department of Health and Human Services [contract number 75N93021C00015]; the USDA Agricultural Research Service Research Participation Program of the Oak Ridge Institute for Science and Education (ORISE) through an interagency agreement between the U.S. Department of Energy (DOE) and the USDA Agricultural Research Service [contract number DE-AC05- 06OR23100]; and the SCINet project of the USDA Agricultural Research Service [ARS project number 0500-00093-001-00-D].
+This work was supported in part by: the U.S. Department of Agriculture (USDA) Agricultural Research Service (ARS project number 5030-32000-231-000-D); the U.S. Department of Agriculture (USDA) Animal and Plant Health Inspection Service (ARS project number 5030-32000-231-080-I); the National Institute of Allergy and Infectious Diseases, National Institutes of Health, Department of Health and Human Services (contract number 75N93021C00015); the USDA Agricultural Research Service Research Participation Program of the Oak Ridge Institute for Science and Education (ORISE) through an interagency agreement between the U.S. Department of Energy (DOE) and the USDA Agricultural Research Service (contract number DE-AC05- 06OR23100); and the SCINet project of the USDA Agricultural Research Service (ARS project number 0500-00093-001-00-D).
 The funders had no role in study design, data collection and interpretation, or the decision to submit the work for publication.
 Mention of trade names or commercial products in this article is solely for the purpose of providing specific information and does not imply recommendation or endorsement by the USDA, DOE, or ORISE.
 USDA is an equal opportunity provider and employer.

 # References